rwxrob/zet/20211122224511/README.md

 (preferably `k8sapp-`).
 Each K8SAPP repo should contain a `k8sapp.yaml`
 containing the following metadata:

-`fullname` unique long name within the scope of a given Git repo collection or service that may contain qualifiers similar to container image references (ex: `rwxrob/jupyterhub`)
+`longname` unique long name within the scope of a given Git repo collection or service that may contain qualifiers similar to container image references (ex: `rwxrob/jupyterhub`)

 `shortname` for referencing easily within local contexts and corresponding to the git repo name after the prefix (`k8sapp-jhub` -> `jhub`)